mikechamberlain/coding-standards/README.md

     public void Save(Customer entity)
     {
-        // Here, we've isolate ourselves from the underlying framework, allowing our
+        // Now, we've isolate ourselves from the underlying framework, allowing our
-        // code to also run in a Windows service, a console application, etc.
+        // code to also be run from a Windows service, a console application, etc.
-        // Further, we've eliminated the trainwreck above, making our class much more
+        // Further, we've eliminated the trainwreck above, so our class becomes much more
         // straightforward to test.
         entity.CreatedBy = userContext.Name;
         uow.Save(entity);